 - Soil sustainability

 - Mosier, SL, ES Kane, D Richter, E Lilleskov, MF Jurgensen, AJ Burton, SC Resh.
-In Press.
+2017.
 Interactive effects of climate change and fungal communities on wood-derived carbon in forest soils.
-Soil Biology and Biochemist 117: 297-309.
+Soil Biology and Biochemistry 117: 297-309.

 - 2022.
 Baugher, C, N Cassel, SC Resh (co-PI, Principal at Tech) et al., Expanding Phragmites Management in Michigan's Upper Peninsula, Sponsored by: Upper Peninsula Resource Conservation & Development District, Requested: $71,003, Sponsor Share: $62,594, Total Project Value: $62,594.
 (September 1, 2021 April 30, 2024).
 (Awarded).
 EPA-GLRI 2021.
 Total funds of $665,221 with subaward to Tech.

 - 2022.
 Resh, S. (Principal), Continuing KISMA priority invasive species control and outreach with partners and community, Sponsored by: US Dept of Agriculture, Requested: $50,000, Sponsor Share: $50,000, Total Project Value: $62,847.
 (April 1, 2022 -March 31, 2024).
 (Awarded).